anhinga/fluid/README.md

-The 30 second video for the third listed configuration: https://youtu.be/-pFil1_GEA4 (it might actually be the best configuration, but I don't want to change the default right now).
+The 30 second video for the third listed configuration: https://youtu.be/-pFil1_GEA4 (it might actually be the best configuration, but I don't want to change the default right now, in part because it is so unpredictable, and it's nice for the default to be somewhat predictable).

 The preprint describing this new development is available at http://www.cs.brandeis.edu/~bukatin/DataFlowGraphsAsMatrices.pdf